How do I select Keywords for my Site or Blog?

 5. Test and monitor.

 6. Don’t walk away.
 Monitor your keywords.
 Just as people change, the market changes and so does demand.
-Check your analysis on a weekly basis and if necessary, modify your keywords
+Check your analysis every week and if necessary, modify your keywords